Intervention/docs/image/v4/basics/image-output.md

 // read jpeg image
 $image = $manager->decode('images/example.jpg');

-// overwrite file at "images/example.jpg" with low quality
+// overwrite the file at "images/example.jpg" with low quality
 $image->save(quality: 10);

 // encode original jpeg format as png and save in a new file